 - Large pieces of debris, such as chucks of tires and discarded trash

 - Remain visible – Motorcycles are smaller than passenger cars, and many accidents happen because a car driver did not see a motorcycle until it was too late.
-You should always use your motorcycle’s headlights day or night, and you should ride in a section of your lane that will help other drivers see you.
+You should always use your motorcycle’s headlights day or night and ride in a section of your lane that will help other drivers see you.
 You should also wear bright and reflective clothing.

 - Avoid inclement weather – Rain, snow, and ice cause many vehicle accidents of all types, but motorcycles are especially suspectable to adverse road conditions, and they can easily lose control on slippery surfaces.
 Furthermore, motorcycle helmets usually do not have wipers like a car’s windshield, and you may not be able to see the road or the traffic in front of you if you try to ride when it’s raining or snowing.

-- Do not drink and ride –Alcohol and drug impairment cause thousands of vehicle accidents each year, and around 40 percent of single-vehicle motorcycle accidents involve drug or alcohol intoxication.
+- Do not drink and ride –Alcohol and drug impairment cause thousands of vehicle accidents yearly, and around 40 percent of single-vehicle motorcycle accidents involve drug or alcohol intoxication.
 You should never ride your motorcycle if you are intoxicated or under the influence of drugs.

 Contact Us for Help

 Despite your best efforts at staying safe while you ride your motorcycle, you might still be injured in an accident caused by another driver.
-If you weren’t at fault for the crash, you shouldn’t have to pay for your injuries and the other accident-related losses.
-Reach out to the Dallas motorcycle accident attorneys at The Benton Law Firm for assistance today.
+If you weren’t at fault for the crash, you shouldn’t have to pay for your injuries and other accident-related losses.
+Contact the Dallas motorcycle accident attorneys at The Benton Law Firm for assistance today.

 We’ve been voted into the Best Law Firms in the country for 2021.
-We’ve recovered millions of dollars for our clients in Texas who suffered a serious injury or loss as the result of a motorcycle accident that was someone else’s fault.
+We’ve recovered millions of dollars for our clients in Texas who suffered a serious injury or loss due to a motorcycle accident that was someone else’s fault.
 Contact us at (214) 777-7777 to request a free consultation.